phpdudimanche/db/readme.md

 ## Installation ##

  You have just to include this lib, as dir (or as a composer package - https://packagist.org/).
+ In your composer.json file in your root, add :
+>      "require": {
+>        "phpdudimanche/db": ""
+>     }

+ In your composer console write :
+>     composer update

 ## Test ##